-Trudeau calls Kamala Harris an 'inspiration' after groundbreaking U.S. election | CBC News

-VP-elect is the first Black woman to hold position in American history
+Trudeau and Biden lay out shared commitment to fight pandemic, climate change in first post-election chat | CBC News

+The statement said Biden wants to revitalize bilateral economic ties and the broader North American partnership, and to "deepen collaboration with Canada" to address hemispheric migration, strengthen NATO and stop climate change.

+"The two leaders also discussed their shared commitment to racial and social justice," said the readout.

-Prime Minister Justin Trudeau on Monday praised the "historic milestone" reached in the U.S. election, which saw Kamala Harris elected to the nation's second-highest office.
+Earlier today, Trudeau praised the "historic milestone" marked in the United States by the election of Kamala Harris to the nation's second-highest office.

-During a news conference in Ottawa, Trudeau congratulated Harris and U.S. president-elect Joe Biden and said he looks forward to working with them to address common challenges and opportunities.
-He said the Harris win sends an important message.
+During a news conference in Ottawa, Trudeau congratulated Harris and Biden and said he looks forward to working with them to address common challenges and opportunities.
+He said Harris's win sends an important message.

 "For so many people in Canada and around the world, seeing a woman — and a Black and South Asian-American woman — elected as the next vice-president of the United States is an inspiration and a reminder that everyone's voice belongs in politics," he said.